AdhishKancharla/Trading_Platform/README.md

-Trading platform that enables a user to make trades across brokerages: website and code is currently private
+Trading platform that enables a user to make trades across brokerages: code is currently private